1amLonewolf/ExcellentLifeFoundation/README.md

 - Modify colors in the CSS `:root` variables section
 - Replace images and content to match your organization's specifics
 - Adjust program descriptions in the Programs section
+- Add or remove sections as needed
+- Update contact information and social media links

 ## Contributing